 Assumpció Malgosa, Universitat Autònoma de Barcelona

 Dr Julia Beaumont is a lecturer in Biological Anthropology at the University of Bradford.
 Her PhD produced isotopic data from 19th century London, and from Famine-period Kilkenny, allowing the identification of migrants to London during this period.
 She has been developing methods to improve the temporal resolution for the study of diet and physiology in the past by measuring the carbon and nitrogen isotopes in collagen from bone and tooth dentine, hair keratin.
 As a result, she has been examining evidence for breastfeeding and weaning in past populations, and the health and physiology of mothers and infants.
-She has been working with colleagues at Durham and Aberdeen Universities to establish the pathways of mineralization in human enamel using micro-CT and micro-milling.
-In the Tooth-Fairy Project, Julia is using modern milk teeth to investigate the dietary markers which are laid down in teeth before and just after birth.
-This will allow her to interpret these values in terms of maternal stress during pregnancy and in an infant in the first 1000 days of life.
+She has been working with colleagues at Durham (Dr Janet Montgomery and Dr Geoff Nowell) and Aberdeen (Kevin Mackenzie) Universities to establish the pathways of mineralization in human enamel using micro-CT and micro-milling.

 Useful phone numbers: